rmpaltanwale/o2c-odoo16-project/README.md

 ![water bottle](./Screenshots/Bottled_Water.png "Bottled Water").

-I created in total 20 different products, each with a [distinct image to distinguish it from the other](Screenshots/Products_list_images.png).
-These products range from Food Items, Beverages, Cleaning & Hygiene Supplies, to Packaging & Disposable Items.
+I created in total 20 different products, each with a distinct image to distinguish it from the other.

 ![20 different products](./Screenshots/Products_list.png "Products List")

+These products rangefrom Food Items, Beverages, Cleaning & Hygiene Supplies, to Packaging & Disposable Items.

 ![distinct image to distinguish it from the other](./Screenshots/Products_list_images.png "Products List Images")